ropensci/tiler/cran-comments.md

 ## Update release

-* Precompiling vignette depending on external data.
+* Precompiling vignette depending on external data
+* This update continues the fixes for warnings thrown on certain CRAN builds.

 ## R CMD check results